Chapter 36 BWV 82 Ich habe genug

 The text falls neatly into two sections, the first emphasising the joy of anticipation of death and the desire for it to happen imminently.
 The second stresses yet again the conviction that death will release us from the misery of the world to which we have been chained.
 Bach uses the first idea as the basis for his A section, the second for the middle part which commences, with appropriately more convoluted melodic structures, at bar 86.

-The overall form is that of ritornello.
+The overall structural principle is that of ritornello.
 The instrumental theme occurs five times (commencing bars 1, 26, 68, 128 and 170), the initial statement expanded by two bars on each subsequent repetition.
 Consequently, it acts as a series of supporting columns around which the vocal part is effortlessly woven.

 Dürr (p 665) suggests that the final movement is of a lesser standard than that of the previous two arias and he laments the omission of a chorale.
 Perhaps.
-But one has to ask whether, in this context, a reflective chorale might have left the congregation feeling a little more melancholy than was appropriate.
-The stillness and dignity of death has been captured and most beautifully conveyed in the initial movements but, for the committed Christian, there remains an allied sense of joy.
-It cannot be ignored and it must be experienced.
+But one has to ask whether, in this context, a reflective chorale might have left the congregation feeling more melancholy than was appropriate.
+The stillness and dignity of death has been captured and most beautifully conveyed in the initial movements but, for the committed Christian, there must remain an allied sense of optimism, even joy.
+This cannot be ignored and it must be experienced.

 It remains the final important message of this work and the probable reason for the omission of the chorale.